Situational judgement test

-A situational judgement test (SJT), or situational stress test (SStT) or inventory (SSI) is a type of psychological test which presents the test-taker with realistic, hypothetical scenarios and ask them to identify the most appropriate response or to rank the responses in the order they feel is most effective.
-SJTs can be presented to test-takers through a variety of modalities, such as booklets, films, or audio recordings.
-SJTs represent a distinct psychometric approach from the common knowledge-based multiple choice item.
-They are often used in industrial-organizational psychology applications such as personnel selection.
-Situational judgement tests tend to determine behavioral tendencies, assessing how an individual will behave in a certain situation, and knowledge instruction, which evaluates the effectiveness of possible responses.
-Situational judgement tests could also reinforce the status quo with an organization.
+A situational judgement test (SJT), also known as a situational stress test (SStT) or situational stress inventory (SSI), is a type of psychological test that presents the test-taker with realistic, hypothetical scenarios.
+The person taking the test is then asked to identify the most appropriate response or to rank the responses in order of effectiveness.
+SJTs can be administered through various modalities, such as booklets, films, or audio recordings.
+These tests represent a distinct psychometric approach compared to the traditional knowledge-based multiple-choice items and are frequently utilized in industrial-organizational psychology applications, such as personnel selection.

+SJTs are designed to assist in determining behavioral tendencies by assessing how an individual might behave in specific situations.
+They also evaluate knowledge instruction by assessing the effectiveness of potential responses.
+Moreover, situational judgment tests may reinforce the status quo within an organization.

-Unlike most psychological tests SJTs are not acquired 'off-the-shelf', but are in fact designed as a bespoke tool, tailor-made to suit the individual role requirements.
-This is because SJTs are not a type of test with respect to their content, but are a method of designing tests.
+Unlike most psychological tests, SJTs are not typically acquired off-the-shelf; instead, they are bespoke tools, tailored to suit specific role requirements.
+This is because SJTs are not defined by their content but by their method of design.